 Just add their names in the To field to start a group messaging session.
 When someone replies, everyone sees it.

-Forgetting happens far too often.
+Forgetting happens way too often.
 That’s why iPad helps you remember with Reminders.
-Create a list of have-to-dos, want-to-dos or whatever you like.
-Set a deadline, and Reminders notifies you so you stay on track. iCloud even keeps all your reminders on all your devices.
+Create a list of have-to-dos, want-to-dos, or whatever you like.
+Set a due date, and Reminders notifies you so you stay on track. iCloud even keeps all your reminders on all your devices.

 Contacts isn’t just names and numbers.
 It’s email addresses, IM nicknames, birthdays, anniversaries, websites — even your Facebook friends’ profile information.
 So when they update their email address or phone number, you automatically stay up to date.
 And in sync across all your devices, thanks to iCloud.

-Shop at the redesigned iTunes Store and browse millions of songs and thousands of HD films and TV programmes.
-You can Like your favourites on Facebook.
+Shop the iTunes Store and browse millions of songs and thousands of HD movies.
+You can Like your favorites on Facebook.
 Even see what your friends Like.
 Then download anything directly to your iPad. iCloud lets you access everything you purchase on every device you use.

-If you love listening to music, you’ll love seeing it too.
-The Retina display brings colours to life.
+If you love listening to music, you’ll love seeing it, too.
+The Retina display brings colors to life.
 So album art looks like a work of art.
-Tap to flip an album over to see a list of tracks, rate it with one to five stars or pick a song Genius can use to create a Genius playlist.
+Tap to flip an album over to see a list of tracks, rate it with one to five stars, or pick a song Genius can use to create a Genius playlist.